keithfancher/anki-robo/README.md

 ## How does it work?

-1. Pass the `ankirobo` CLI application a list of search keys (vocabulary words, for example).
+1. Pass the `anki-robo` CLI application a list of search keys (vocabulary words, for example).
-2. AnkiRobo will query one of its data sources with each of the provided keys, process the data, and output an Anki-friendly `.csv` file.
+2. anki-robo will query one of its data sources with each of the provided keys, process the data, and output an Anki-friendly `.csv` file.
 3. Import this file into Anki and you've got your new cards!

 In the future, there will be an option to output a pre-made deck as an `.apkg`